Initial setup

 Default browser

 The EMU-webApp for visualizing sound files and editing transcriptions should in theory work with most modern browsers, but you may run into unexpected problems if you use it with other browsers than Google Chrome.
-For this reason, we recommend that change standard browser to ensure that the EMU-webApp is opened in Chrome.
+For this reason, we recommend that you change your standard browser to ensure that the EMU-webApp is opened in Chrome.

 If you install Chrome, you can do this from the Settings tab as shown below:

-Start up Rstudio
+Start up RStudio

-Start Rstudio by clicking on the Rstudio icon – it should look like this:
+Start RStudio by clicking on the RStudio icon – it should look like this:

 Create a directory on your hard drive